Understanding your payslip

 15. Workplace benefits

-If you get health insurance or have a company car, these will be listed on your payslip and can affect your tax code.
+If you get health insurance through your workplace or have a company car, these will be listed on your payslip and can affect your tax code.
 Repayment of season-ticket loans, cycle-to-work scheme loans and also charitable donations (using the give-as-you-earn scheme) may also be shown.
 If you have signed up for one of these, then it should show up on your payslip.

 Find out more about Cars, insurance and other employee benefits